 Smoothies are the perfect option for kids who want something sweet, and parents who want something nutritious.
 Blend equal parts frozen fruit and plain milk or unsweetened dairy alternatives, then add yogurt or nut butter for fat and protein.
 I also like to add a handful of oats for filling fiber.
 Use sweeter fruits, like banana, mango, or pineapple to please kids palettes.
 You could even freeze the smoothie in popsicles molds to enjoy dessert for breakfast.

 What are your favorite lower-sugar, kid-friendly breakfast options?
-Let us know in the comments section.
-Be sure to unlock a coupon to use on your next Luvo purchase and download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.
+Let us know in the comments section and be sure to download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.